Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

-Hurrah, I can’t tell you how such a simple flip lid is to me a massive bonus over the traditional screw caps found on many pastes.
+Hurrah, I can’t tell you how such a simple flip lid is to me, a massive bonus over the traditional screw caps found on many pastes.

-Not only is the paste easier to access one handed with a flip lid, it also stands upright nicely.
+Not only is the paste easier to access one handed with a flip lid, but it also stands upright nicely.

 You do have to remove the cap the first time you use it as there is a seal over the end of the tube for freshness.